pjotrp/heyu-run/README.md

 This will install Coffeescript with node.js.
 To test code on the workstation you will need oosp-js there too.
-I had to build it from source so it matches the OpenWRT one
+I had to build it from source so it matches the OpenWRT one (you could try the spidermonkey package instead)

 ```sh
   /opt/js-1.6.20070208/bin/js --version